These Are Probably The Best Meditation Positions For Beginners For Good Posture

-Even if you are lying down to meditate, you should ideally still be in good posture.
+Even if you are lying down to meditate, you should ideally still adopt one of the proper meditation positions.

 Let’s take a look at the 7 most important meditation postures.